- All packaging materials produce Greenhouse Gases (GHG) emissions and waste, even if they are biodegradable or compostable.

 Currently, (aside from archival paper) no plant-based packing materials have been approved by conservators for use in long term art storage.
 This means that for now we still rely on some plastics.
 Rethinking packing methods and implementing techniques for reducing and reusing synthetic packing materials is the current best practice and will minimise the amount of waste produced.

 Following the 10 Steps to Sustainable Art Packing and ‘Five Rs’ will help to drastically reduce the impact of the plastics.
 Additionally, the GCC Tapes Chart shows which tapes can be used with which materials in order to extend their lifecycle and avoid unnecessary waste.
-Material Cicularity should be adopted in order use items for their full life-cycle, whilst the GCC Banned Materials should be avoided entirely.
+GCC Banned Materials should be taken out of circulation and avoided entirely.

 Alternative Packing Materials and Their Correct Uses